How to read financial statements of a company?

 The sum of these assets is called the total assets of a company.

-It is an obligation that company has to pay in future due to its past actions like borrowing money in terms of loans for business expansion purpose etc
+It is an obligation that a company has to pay in future due to its past actions like borrowing money in terms of loans for business expansion purpose etc

 Now, let us understand these segments with the help of the balance sheet of a company from the Indian stock market.